 The image on the right (click on it for a larger view) gives an idea of what it’s all about.
 The photo is taken from the top of the volcano and shows the Blue Mountains on the horizon.

-The hike is classified as moderate in difficulty, roughly 2.5 on a scale of 5.
-Most of the way it is a straight walk with limited elevation, but the surface is hilly and very uneven.
+The hike is classified as moderate in difficulty, roughly 2 on a scale of 5.
+Most of the way it is a straight walk with limited elevation.
+There is a hiking trail for the longest part of the walk, but the surface can be hilly and uneven.
 The last 10 minutes of the hike are the most challenging, with an elevation of around 100m/350ft.

 What you should wear and have with you:

 - Good shoes that provide ankle support, preferably hiking shoes.

 - Warm outdoor clothing.
 Even if the sun is shining in Reykjavik, the weather can be totally different in the highlands.
 And it’s cold inside a volcano (about 4°C/37°F)!

 - Water (or something else to drink).
 The hike is a good workout, you’ll need the fluid.